Area 8 – Notes

 ‘Hassaku’.
 The register lists two ‘Hassaku’ forms, both white sasanquas.
 There is a ‘Hassaku-shibori’ which is white with a faint peppering of red and which has a red sport called ‘Benihassaku’, described as single red, medium size campanulate flowers opening out flat, very profuse and very early.
 Could be.
 Good match for picture on Rhododendrons.com

-‘Jitsugetsusei’ should have white blotches on a white background.
+‘Jitsugetsusei’ should have white blotches on a crimson background.
 The self red form, from which it arose as a sport, is ‘Asahi-no-minato’.
 The main plant snapped at ground level early 2018, leaving a group of small stems from the ground.
 These shoots flowered in spring 2019 and are white with red stripes, presumably from the rootstock.

 The register description of ‘Judith Anderson’ is rose form white so it or this plant is incorrect.